Stroke is a form of cerebrovascular disease, meaning it affects the vessels that supply blood to the brain

 Advanced treatments and rehabilitation are helping many stroke patients return to their homes and families.
 Stroke treatments include anti-clotting drugs, hospital care, rehabilitation, and, rarely, surgery.

 The best therapy for stroke is prevention.
-By knowing the warning symptoms and controlling risk factors such as cigarette or tobacco smoking, high blood pressure, diabetes, and heart disease, you can reduce your risk of stroke.
+By knowing the warning symptoms and controlling risk factors such as cigarette or tobacco smoking, high blood pressure, diabetes, and heart disease, you can reduce your risk.

 How can you lower your risk of stroke?

-You can do a lot to lower your risk of stroke.
+You can do a lot to lower your risk of this injury.
 Here are the top ten steps recommended by the National Stroke Association:

 - Know your blood pressure and have it checked at least every year.
 If it is high, work with your doctor to lower it.